Clarkson-Applied-Data-Science/2024_ia651_Patel_Anand/README.md

 ![alt text](PvC.png)

-- **Count Plot of Payment Behaviour vs Credit Score**: Shows the distribution of Payment Bhaviour
+- **Count Plot of Payment Behaviour**: Shows the distribution of Payment Bhaviour

   **Pie Chart of Payment Behaviour**